TomasHubelbauer/svg-screencast/readme.md

   where the whole line could be a single patch and letters revealed by enlarging the crop window.

-#### See if looping would be possible to do in the CSS animation
+#### See if playback looping would be possible to do in the CSS animation

 Would probably have to play around with the animation delay and duration or use a two step animation for each frame.

-#### Add an option to flip back to the first frame at the end of the video
+#### Add an option to go back to the poster frame at the end of the playback

-Do this by creating a CSS rule targetting all images with classes and hiding them using an animation.
+Do this by creating a CSS rule targetting all images with classes and hiding them using a CSS animation.

 #### Consider optionally adding a scrubbar or another animation length indicator

+Maybe with a bit of JavaScript it could be possible to make it appear only on mouse hover.

-#### Capture the cursor and include it in the animation as a standalone image
+#### Capture the cursor and animate it in the screencast as a standalone image

 Move the image using CSS animations.
 Use `electron.screen.getCursorScreenPoint` and subtract the window position from